sillsdev/web-xforge/.github/copilot-instructions.md

 - Test migrations on both empty and populated databases
 - Follow existing patterns in \*-migrations.ts files
 - Consider data validation before and after migration
+- Before writing a data migration, first look at the existing migrations in RealtimeServer, and understand how they are designed.

 # Collection Management

 - Define clear validation rules using MongoDB schemas
+- Collection indexes are defined via DocService.indexPaths

 # Type Safety Guidelines